jmassaims/sbe_ctd_proc/README.md

 Files can be executed individually.
 Alternatively, run all tests with: `python -m unittest` (*not ideal because this doesn't use the hatch test env*)

+# Notes

+If you change hatch `project.scripts`, you need to re-create the environment for it to have an effect.

+This project uses the [uv installer](https://hatch.pypa.io/dev/how-to/environment/select-installer/), which is much faster and works with current dependencies.

+The old TKinter UI can be run with `sbe-ctd-proc-OLD`.
+This project is maintaining both UIs for now.
+Also, the original `sbe_proc.py` script runs the old UI.

+Issues to investigate:
+* TODO gui-scripts not working, console seems to be required.
+* TODO NiceGui reload fails often.